 There is no right of redemption by owners or lien-holders on the day of the sale.

 If a parcel is sold at a foreclosure sale for an amount greater than the minimum bid, the surplus monies (excess proceeds) can be claimed by the previous recorded title owner provided that all registered liens having a legal right to claim the money have been satisfied.
-If a valid claim not been received after a three year period, the surplus is deposited in County funds.
+If a valid claim has not been received after a three year period, the surplus is deposited in County funds.
 (RCW 84.64.080)

 Beginning early November, 2018, the foreclosure minimum bid list will be available at "Real Property Foreclosure Parcels".
 You may also contact the Collections Deputy at

 All bidders must be registered prior to the start of the sale.
 You may register for the tax sale by going to

 www.bid4assets.com and clicking the "sign up" link at the top of the page.
 Bid4Assets may require a deposit be made at least one week before the auction begins.

 A minimum bid will be posted for each parcel.
 Payments must be wired following the Bid4Assets instructions within 24 hours of submitting a winning bid.
 No credit cards or in-office payments will be accepted.

 A Treasurer's Tax Deed will be issued within 60 days of payment confirmation.

 Current Minimum Bid list can be found here.